adikuntjara/cypress-mocha-research/README.md

 ![cypress_cucumber_logo](https://github.com/user-attachments/assets/46ab1aa9-27f5-4dc7-bddd-ee5b98b82a5d)

-> Cypress is a next generation front end testing tool built for the modern web. https://www.cypress.io/
+> Cypress is a modern end-to-end testing framework designed for web applications.
+It provides a robust environment for writing and executing tests, with a focus on making it easy to set up, write, and maintain tests for web applications. https://www.cypress.io/

 > Cucumber is a software tool used by computer programmers that supports behavior-driven development (BDD).
 Central to the Cucumber BDD approach is its plain language parser called Gherkin. https://cucumber.io/